gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `--hana-client-trace`: enable tracing for the SAP HANA client; All interactions with the SAP HANA server will be traced which can lead to a large amount of trace information to be written
 - `--hana-client-packet-trace`: enable PACKET tracing for the SAP HANA client; Must only be used in combination with --hana-client-trace
 - `--[no-]verbose`: [don't] print detailed log messages to the console
+- `--skipped-deleted-files-log <filepath> | local | stdout`: [`filepath`] write skipped deleted files (that are not listed in undeploy.json) to the file indicated by the file path.
+The file must not exist; [`local`] create a new file called skippedDeletedFiles.json in the deployer working directory and write the deleted files into it. [`stdout`] write the deleted files to the standard output.
 - `--structured-log <file>`: write log messages as JSON objects into the given file; messages are appended if the file already exists
 - `--[no-]exit`: [don't] exit after deployment of artifacts
 - `--[no-]lock-container`: [don't] acquire the container lock while working with the container